Networking with other vegan businesses is easy—you just need to know where to look!

 Social networks

-Here is a short list of global Facebook and LinkedIn groups you can join.
+Here is a short list of global and social media groups you can join.
 Be sure to read their guidelines before posting, and also look for ones in your area.

 Advertise your vegan business (Facebook)